-Our current customer base includes Saudi Arabian Oil Company ("Saudi Aramco"), Chevron Corporation, Oil and Natural Gas Corporation Limited, Ente Nazionale Idrocarburi S.p.A ("ENI") and TotalEnergies SE, who contract our rigs for varying durations.
+Our current customer base includes Saudi Arabian Oil Company ("Saudi Aramco"), Chevron Corporation, Oil and Natural Gas Corporation Limited, Ente Nazionale Idrocarburi S.p.A ("ENI"), TotalEnergies SE and Qatargas Liquefied Gas Company Limited, who contract our rigs for varying durations.

-In the year ended December 31, 2021, of the 21 contracts or extensions we entered into, 14 represented contract renewals with the existing customer.
-Based on customer contracts in place as of December 31, 2021, 14 are scheduled to expire during 2022, three during 2023, two in 2024 and nine in 2025 or later.
-As of December 31, 2021, our shortest remaining contract term was approximately one month and the longest remaining contract term was nine years.
+For the year ended December 31, 2022, of the 24 contracts or extensions we entered into, 11 represented contract renewals with the existing customer.
+Based on customer contracts in place as of December 31, 2022, nine are scheduled to expire during 2023, four during 2024, nine in 2025 and 13 in 2026 or later.
+As of December 31, 2022, our shortest remaining contract term was approximately less than a month and the longest remaining contract term was approximately nine years.